finnito/Science/content/11sci/as90940/1-speed-and-velocity.md

 ## Calculating Speed

-In order to determine speed we need to know two things!
+To calculate speed we need to know two things!

 - __Distance__: has unit meters (m) and is represented by symbol $d$ in equations.
 - __Time__: has unit seconds (s) and is represented by symbol $t$ in equations.